IMMERSE insights:

 A woman holding a remote control and messily eating popcorn

-What kind of input do I need to learn another language?
+Cons: What other kind of input do I need to learn another language?

 In spite of the benefits, there are several reasons you can’t learn a language from TV alone.